 Full-length articles, listicles, videos, and other resources to guide you in making great decisions in terms of your resume, interviews, job search, and overall career trajectory.

 Archives for the 'LinkedIn’s Best Answers' Category

-I agree with the overwhelming response of careerists to spend time networking and doing company research as a job seeker, instead of posting resumes.
-The facts are there: online job applications account fro 2-5% of job offers.
+I agree with the overwhelming response of careerists to spend time networking and doing company research as a job seeker, instead of posting resumes online.
+The facts are there: online job applications account for 2-5% of job offers.